 Alkaline hydrolysis or "Aquamation" is a gentle process that uses water, temperature, pressure, and alkalinity (potassium hydroxide) to reduce the body to bones, which are then processed into ashes and returned to the family in an urn.
 Cremation does the same reduction using flame, however Aquamation uses 1/8th of the energy.

 Aquamation is legal in 16 other states, including Oregon, California, and Colorado, and is currently legal for our pets in Washington.
 Resting Waters Aquamation is a provider for pets.
 PMA Members receive 15% off all services for their pets at Resting Waters Aquamation: Seattle's Pet Funeral Home.

-Recomposition is a process developed by Katrina Spade, Founder and CEO of Recompose, to gently convert human remains to soil.
+Natural organic reduction or "recomposition" is a process developed by Katrina Spade, Founder and CEO of Recompose, to gently convert human remains to soil.
 It is a contained, accelerated process that provides us with the opportunity to nourish new life after we die.
 It uses significantly less energy than cremation and saves over one metric ton of carbon dioxide per person.
 The flagship Seattle Recompose facility will provide an intimate place for family and friends to grieve the loss of their loved one and process death.
 Read the article from USA Today.

 Why do we need greener choices?